- This event has passed.

 Freud considered dreams to be the “royal road to the unconscious”.
 Dreams perform important functions for the unconscious mind and serve as valuable clues to how the unconscious mind operates.
 The Freudian approach to art therapy depends on the person projecting their personality, conflicts and subconscious to the artwork, connecting the inner world to the outer world through art.

-This workshop invites participants to create their own Egyptian ‘Dream Book’.
+This workshop led by Melanie Stevenson of Art Therapy4all invites participants to create their own Egyptian ‘Dream Book’.
 The content can be a dream they have experienced or dreams for the future or a combination of both.

 Participants are not expected to reveal their inner most thoughts/experiences but to have a visual of an idea or memory that is unique to them.